-Monty ForceExecutive Director Montgomery Force oversees site planning, infrastructure improvements, real estate sales, marketing and overall project administration.
-Force served as Deputy Director of the LRA from 1998 to 2009.
-Force has advised the City & County of Denver on Lowry and Stapleton redevelopment planning and transit-oriented development near Denver International Airport.
-He has a Bachelor of Science in Civil Engineering, cum laude, from the University of Houston, and a Juris Doctor from the University of Denver.
+Montgomery Force, Executive Director of the Lowry Redevelopment AuthorityExecutive Director Montgomery Force leads site planning, infrastructure improvements, real estate sales, marketing, and day-to-day project administration.
+He served as Deputy Director of the LRA from 1998 to 2009.
+He has advised the City and County of Denver on Lowry and Stapleton redevelopment planning and transit-oriented development near Denver International Airport.
+He holds a Bachelor of Science in Civil Engineering, cum laude, from the University of Houston, and a Juris Doctor from the University of Denver.
 He is a licensed attorney and active in the Association of Defense Communities.

 Board of Directors